potocnikluka/neovim-settings/README.md

 ## Details

 ### Pluggins:
-These settings include a few lightweight plugins.
+These settings include 2 lightweight pluggins that implement neovim's built in LSP:

-* nvim-lspconfig (https://github.com/neovim/nvim-lspconfig) - implement neovim's LSP with collection of common configurations.
+* nvim-lspconfig (https://github.com/neovim/nvim-lspconfig) - collection of common configurations for LSP.
 * Completion-nvim (https://github.com/nvim-lua/completion-nvim) - auto completion framework for a better completion experience with LSP.
-* vim-fugitive (https://github.com/tpope/vim-fugitive) - git plugin for vim

 ### LSP
 Nvim supports the Language Server Protocol (LSP), which means it acts as